How To Create Ottomans from Flea Market Find Tables

 I knew I didn’t want to place one large piece over the top of foam so I came up with a design.

 I varied the design slightly from the photo above but you get the idea.
-I wanted to create ottomans with a little more interest.

 The foam pieces I purchased were 22″ x 22″. and they are 4″ thick.
 The tops of the tables were 20″ x 20″ so I cut two inches off each side of the foam.
 For the fabric I measured the foam piece, the depth of the foam (4 inches), enough to wrap around the wood table and underneath (another 4 inches) and 1/2 inch seam allowances.
 I rounded up to 30″ squares just to be safe.

 I used my sewing machine to stitch the panels together then added some top stitching next to the seam.
 The gave it some detail and helped to keep the seams flat underneath.